techidaily/site-games-able/source/_posts/choosing-the-champion-of-this-generation-ps5-or-xbox-sx.md

  Xbox's killer feature is Game Pass, a subscription service that provides unlimited access to hundreds of high-quality games for $11 per month.
 It's available on Xbox One and Xbox Series X|S, as well as a separate plan for PC.
 If you want Game Pass on both Xbox and PC, plus multiplayer access on Xbox, you can pay $17/month for Game Pass Ultimate.

- Game Pass is one of the strongest reasons to consider an Xbox Series X, especially with[AAA game prices going up to $70](https://www.makeuseof.com/expensive-video-games-the-new-normal/) apiece in some cases.
+ Game Pass is one of the strongest reasons to consider an Xbox Series X, especially with [AAA game prices going up to $70](https://www.makeuseof.com/expensive-video-games-the-new-normal/) apiece in some cases.
 Game Pass lets you enjoy big-name games and indie titles alike at an affordable cost, even without waiting for a sale.
 It's one of the best deals in gaming, especially since all Microsoft-published games are available on the day they release.

  On the PlayStation 5 side, Sony updated its PlayStation Plus service in mid-2022 to offer a similar setup.
 The higher tiers (Extra and Premium) replace the old PlayStation Now streaming plan.
 However, this has some weaknesses compared to Game Pass; in particular, there's more filler and major PlayStation exclusives don't all appear in the catalog.

- Check our[comparison of Xbox Game Pass and PlayStation Plus](https://www.makeuseof.com/playstation-now-vs-xbox-game-pass/) for a full breakdown.
+ Check our [comparison of Xbox Game Pass and PlayStation Plus](https://www.makeuseof.com/playstation-now-vs-xbox-game-pass/) for a full breakdown.

 **Winner:** Xbox Series X. Game Pass is hard to beat.

 ### Virtual Reality

  If you're into virtual reality, the PlayStation 5 is the console for you.
-The PlayStation VR (originally made for the PS4) works with PS5, and[the PlayStation VR2 (our review)](https://www.makeuseof.com/playstation-vr2-review/) is exclusive to PS5.
+The PlayStation VR (originally made for the PS4) works with PS5, and [the PlayStation VR2 (our review)](https://www.makeuseof.com/playstation-vr2-review/) is exclusive to PS5.

  Microsoft has no plans to introduce VR for Xbox, so don't expect any VR support on Series X.